History, tourist information, and nearby accommodation

-A gazebo beside the castle was built by Admiral Vivian so he could watch ships entering Swansea Bay and hovering protectively over it are Monterey Pines, which help shelter the site.
-At the top of the garden is a Japanese Garden, with a picturesque Oriental bridge spanning a stream which gives way to a waterfall.
+Admiral Vivian built a gazebo beside the castle so he could watch ships entering Swansea Bay.
+Hovering protectively over the gazebo are Monterey Pines, which help shelter the site.
+At the top of the garden is a Japanese Garden, with a picturesque Oriental bridge spanning a stream that gives way to a waterfall.

 Among the garden highlights is the tallest Magnolia in Britain.
 There is a small stand of oak woodland, a remnant of an 11th century Norman forest.
 Look also for the miniature 'Joy Cottage' at the entrance, built for the Admiral's daughters as a combination schoolroom.
 Throughout the gardens are memorials to Vivian family dogs.

 About Clyne Gardens

 Address: 120 A4067, Mayais, Swansea, Gower, Glamorgan, Wales, SA3 5BD

 Location: 3 miles south west of Swansea, entrance off either Mumbles Road or Mayals Road.
 The main entrance is by the Woodman pub on the Mumbles Road.
 Use postcode SA3 5BA.

 Photo Credit: Martin Bodman, licensed for reuse under the Creative Commons Licence

 Heritage Rated from 1- 5 (low-exceptional) on historic interest